rohrerj/scion/doc/dev/design/FABRID.rst

 The IndexIdentifierMap and SupportedIndicesMap are included in a (unsigned) detachable extension in the PCBs for an AS.
 Hashes of these maps are maintained in a Signed AS Entry, such that the authenticity of these maps can be verified.
+The detachable extension can also be present in the PCB, i.e. it does not have to be detached in all cases, e.g. if there are only very few policies.
 If the maps are detached, they can be fetched from the control service of that AS and the received maps can be verified with the hashes.
 To ensure a consistent hash calculation, the key entries of these maps have to be sorted, such that they are accessed in a consistent order.